-Shareholders interested in submitting a proposal for inclusion in our proxy materials for the 2023 Annual Meeting may do so by following the procedures described in Rule 14a-8 of the Exchange Act.
-If the 2022 Annual Meeting is held within 30 days of May 18, 2023, shareholder proposals must be received by John J. D'Angelo at 10500 Coursey Boulevard, Baton Rouge, Louisiana 70816, no later than the close of business on December 6, 2022 in order for such proposals to be considered for inclusion in the proxy statement and form of proxy relating to such meeting.
+Shareholders interested in submitting a proposal for inclusion in our proxy materials for the 2024 Annual Meeting may do so by following the procedures described in Rule 14a-8 of the Exchange Act.
+If the 2024 Annual Meeting is held within 30 days of May 17, 2024, shareholder proposals must be received at 10500 Coursey Boulevard, Baton Rouge, Louisiana 70816, no later than the close of business on December 6, 2023 in order for such proposals to be considered for inclusion in the proxy statement and form of proxy relating to such meeting.

-Proposals to be Introduced at the 2023 Annual Meeting
+Proposals to be Introduced at the 2024 Annual Meeting

-For any shareholder proposal to be presented in connection with the 2022 Annual Meeting but without inclusion in our proxy materials, including any proposal relating to the nomination of an individual to be elected to the board of directors, a shareholder must give timely written notice thereof in writing to our corporate secretary in compliance with the advance notice and eligibility requirements contained in our By-laws.
-To be timely, a shareholder's notice must be delivered to Van R. Mayhall, III, our Corporate Secretary, at 10500 Coursey Boulevard, Baton Rouge, Louisiana 70816 not less than 90 days nor more than 120 days prior to the first anniversary of the immediately preceding year's annual meeting.
+For any shareholder proposal to be presented in connection with the 2024 Annual Meeting but without inclusion in our proxy materials, including any proposal relating to the nomination of an individual to be elected to the board, a shareholder must give timely written notice thereof in writing to our corporate secretary in compliance with the advance notice and eligibility requirements contained in our By-laws.
+To be timely, a shareholder's notice must be delivered to Katie G. Plaisance, our Corporate Secretary, at 10500 Coursey Boulevard, Baton Rouge, Louisiana 70816 not less than 90 days nor more than 120 days prior to the first anniversary of the immediately preceding year's annual meeting.
 If, however, the date of the annual meeting is advanced by more than 30 days or delayed by more than 90 days from such anniversary date, notice by the shareholder to be timely must be so delivered not earlier than the 120th day prior to such annual meeting and not later than the close of business on the later of the 90th day prior to such annual meeting or, if public announcement of the date of such meeting is made less than 120 days in advance, the 10th day following the date of the first public announcement of the date of such meeting.
 The notice must contain information specified in our By-laws about each nominee or the proposed business and the shareholder making the nomination or proposal.

-Under our By-laws, based upon the meeting date of May 18, 2022 for the 2022 Annual Meeting, a qualified shareholder intending to introduce a proposal or nominate a director at the 2023 Annual Meeting but not intending the proposal to be included in our proxy materials must give written notice to our Corporate Secretary not earlier than the close of business on January 18, 2023 and not later than the close of business on February 17, 2023.
+Under our By-laws, based upon the meeting date of May 17, 2024 for the 2024 Annual Meeting, a qualified shareholder intending to introduce a proposal or nominate a director at the 2024 Annual Meeting but not intending the proposal to be included in our proxy materials must give written notice to our Corporate Secretary not earlier than January 18, 2024 and not later than the close of business on February 17, 2024.

-The advance notice provisions in our By-laws also provide that in the case of a special meeting of shareholders called for the purpose of electing one or more directors, a shareholder (who otherwise satisfies the conditions set forth in our By-laws) may nominate a person or persons (as the case may be) for election to such position if the shareholder's notice is delivered to the Corporate Secretary at the above address not earlier than the 120th day prior to the special meeting and not later than the close of business on the later of the 90th day prior to the special meeting or, if public announcement of the date of such meeting is made less than 120 days in advance, the 10th day following the date of the first public announcement of the date of the special meeting and of the nominee(s) proposed by the board of directors to be elected at such meeting.
+The advance notice provisions in our By-laws also provide that in the case of a special meeting of shareholders called for the purpose of electing one or more directors, a shareholder (who otherwise satisfies the conditions set forth in our By-laws) may nominate a person or persons (as the case may be) for election to such position if the shareholder's notice is delivered to the Corporate Secretary at the above address not earlier than the 120th day prior to the special meeting and not later than the close of business on the later of the 90th day prior to the special meeting or, if public announcement of the date of such meeting is made less than 120 days in advance, the 10th day following the date of the first public announcement of the date of the special meeting and of the nominee(s) proposed by the board to be elected at such meeting.